hygorostrowskij/interception-driver-fix/README.md

 ## Configuration

-This application can be customized through the `interception-driver-fix.ini` file, which by default is located at `C:/ProgramData/interception-driver-fix/`.
+This application can be customized through the `interception-driver-fix.ini` file, which by default is located at `C:/ProgramData/Interception Driver Fix/`.

 ``` ini
 [default]